For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Arsgera – Shutterstock

-As a leader in the buy now, pay later (BNPL) movement, Klarna is an increasingly popular app among students.
+As a leader in the buy now, pay later (BNPL) movement, Klarna is a popular app.

-Its interest-free and fee-free features are particularly appealing.
+Its interest-free and fee-free features are particularly appealing to many.
 They let shoppers buy what they want today and worry about repayments later with (seemingly) little risk to their bank balance.

 Think this sounds too good to be true?
-We thought so too.
-We decided to look into the real impact of their payment services on the way we shop.
+We thought so too so we decided to look into the real impact of their payment services on how we shop.
 And we were pretty shocked by what we found.

 What is Klarna?